 After numerous attempts of trying to be popular, two best friends decide to fake being lesbians.
 They are launched into instant celebrity status.
 Seduced by their newfound fame, Karma and Amy decide to keep up their romantic ruse; but Amy has more than popularity on her mind as she falls for Karma.

-In Season 2 Episode 9, Amy jokingly says Liam (Greg Sulkin) is a werewolf.
-Before being casted in Faking It, Greg Sulkin had a reoccurring role in Wizards of Waverly Place in which he played a werewolf.
+In Season 2 Episode 9, Amy jokingly says Liam (Gregg Sulkin) is a werewolf.
+Before being casted in Faking It, Gregg Sulkin had a reoccurring role in Disney's Wizards of Waverly Place (2007) in which he played a werewolf.
 See more »

 Was this review helpful to you?